Basque dance: Types of dance

 Dantzari Dantza from Durangaldea (Biscay) is a well known cycle of dances where on the eve of the local feast day, it is the custom to set up the traditional San Juan or Donianeatxa oak tree (now usually a poplar).
 The trunk is peeled and the branches limbed, and flowers and a sometime a flag or two are placed at the top.
 All of the festive activities take place around this symbol, which is set up in the middle of the town square.
 The nine dances that make up the cycle have remained unchanged since at least the 19th century; the choreography consists of two parallel rows of dancers standing face to face.
 The dancers, in a show of virility, very skillfully manoeuvre fighting weapons as part of the dance.

 Sorgin Dantza from Oria (Gipuzkoa) is a comical or a burlesque dance that reach their peak in the Sorgin Dantza, or dance of the witches.
 These dances, a combination of wild and sometimes a bit obscene body movements, have managed to remain alive over time in certain towns.
 The best known of these dances can be seen in the town of Lasarte-Oria.
 As the story goes, this dance simulates a group of workers who moved here from the town of Bergara.
 Today this dance is also danced in the town of Antzuola during Carnival, although here, along with the dantzaris and musicians, there are also people dressed up as bears and monkeys.

-Mutxikoak is a popular dance of Basque Ancestors, which comes back stronger these days, as if the tradition could never been forgotten.
+Mutxikoak is a popular dance of Basque Ancestors, which comes back stronger these days, as if the tradition could never be forgotten.
 Mutxikoak which in Basque means that at first "a young boy's dance", although women dance it more now than young boys.
 It is danced in circle as around a sun, where the individuality of each other fuse together with the universality of an illimited circle, where each person is unique even if everybody dances the same dance.